DHAiRYA2048/VAR/README.md

 4.3 Output: A full input sequence (shape: [B, L_total, C]).

-## 5. Processing Through Transformer Backbone
+## 5. Processing Through Transformer

 5.1 For each of N stacked `AdaLNSelfAttn` blocks: